aiwaiwa/playground/README.md

 ##### Absent Textures

-The absense of a named texture currently results in skipping the action of changing it.
+* The absense of a named texture among the content and Texture HUD slots currently means skip changing it.
 For instance, if a Texture Helper HUD is absent, textures named according to the HUD's slots won't affect corresponding slots. **This may change in the future.**

 ##### Examples

 * `* | 0 | 25d24fe7-805a-4cfb-8cf7-12cfc8ca8ff9` - parent prim, face #0, diffuse map as provided UUID, other maps will be set to none.
 * `* | 0 | 25d24fe7-805a-4cfb-8cf7-12cfc8ca8ff9 /m100` - parent prim, face #0, diffuse map as provided UUID with alpha mode set to masking 100, other maps will be set to none.
+* `* | 0 | HEAD /m255 c200,200,200` - parent prim, face #0, diffuse map taken from either HEAD texture in the prim content, or Texture HUD, with alpha mode set to masking 255, color 200,200,200, other maps will be set to none.
 * `* | 0 | 25d24fe7-805a-4cfb-8cf7-12cfc8ca8ff9 | normal_map_001` - parent prim, face #0, diffuse map as provided UUID, normal map from inventory "normal_map_001", specular map will be set to none.
 * `Hair | 1 | fluffy | | fluffy_sp` - prim `Hair`, face #1, diffuse map `fluffy`, normal map set to none, specular map will be taken from the `fluffy_sp` inventory.
 * `Hair | 2` - prim `Hair`, face #1, apply transparent diffuse texture, and remove both normal and specular ones.